What is Vardenafil (Levitra)?

 How do I take Vardenafil?

 Vardenafil (Levitra) tablets should be swallowed with water or placed on the tongue and allowed to melt before swallowing.
-The may be taken with or without food, however taking them with a large or fatty meals may delay the onset of activity.
+The may be taken with or without food, however taking them with a large or fatty meal may delay the onset of activity.
 Vardenafil (Levitra) should be taken on a when required basis approximately 25 minutes before any proposed sexual activity which action lasting for up to 4-5 hours.
 The recommended starting dose in adults is 10mg that can be increased to 20mg if response is inadequate.
 Vardenafil (Levitra) should only be used once in a 24-hour period.

 Tablets vs Orodispersible tablets